 Where possible, consolidate your tasks.
 For example, there may be one report that can cover multiple business needs or one trip that can accomplish a few errands.
 Also, see if there’s anything that can be delegated to others who would be more appropriate for that particular task.
 Sometimes you simply have to say no, as one can only handle so much at one time.
 On the other hand, some people have a hard time letting go.
 If you happen to be a control freak, keep in mind that coworkers and direct reports may resent this, perhaps feeling that you don’t trust their ability to get the job done.

 To prevent long, unproductive, or pointless meetings, ensure that clear agenda are presented and strict time limits are adhered to.
 Respect others’ time, and demand that your time is respected as well.
 If you or someone else don’t establish this type of discipline around meetings, precedents will be set and everyone will suffer.

 Speak with your manager to see if it’s possible to work at least one day a week from home.
 This will allow you to avoid the commute, save some time, and likely help you feel a little more relaxed.
 Telecommuting can increase employee satisfaction, increase productivity, and help the environment by decreasing the number of vehicles on the road.
+In today’s competitive job market, offering comprehensive employee benefits is crucial to attract and retain top talent.
+Then also, using a flexible employee benefits platform such as FlexGenius can provide a cost-effective and efficient way to manage benefits, while also giving employees the ability to personalize their benefits package.
+You should then also seriously consider using an employee benefits and rewards scheme like offered by https://perkpal.co.uk/, as this is a brilliant way of easily motivating staff, so will easily pay for itself.
 Just remember, if you do work at home, know when to stop and transition to personal life.